[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 I told you I saw the aliens clearly with my own eyes that day!

-Like this example, you will be able to articulate your point of view more clearly.
+Like this example, you can articulate your point of view more clearly.

 You’re all so talented, so let’s achieve our goals!